robscott/kube-capacity/README.md

   -o, --output string             output format for information
                                     (supports: [table json yaml])
                                     (default "table")
-  -l, --pod-labels string         labels to filter pods with -p, --pods                      includes pods in output
+  -a, --available                 includes quantity available instead of percentage used -l, --pod-labels string         labels to filter pods with -p, --pods                      includes pods in output
       --sort string               attribute to sort results be (supports: